 Multi-instrumentalist Evan Cobb is a leading force in Nashville’s vibrant musical scene.
 Known foremost for his tenor saxophone playing, Cobb is in demand as a jazz player, session player, and horn section member.
-He has performed with a wide array of artists including Steven Tyler, Aretha Franklin, Cage the Elephant, Irma Thomas, Lee Fields, Andra Day, Patti Austin, Mike Farris, JD Souther, Anderson East, the Dynamites, and the Nashville Symphony.
+He has performed with a wide array of artists including Steven Tyler, Aretha Franklin, Cage the Elephant, Dr. John, Irma Thomas, Lee Fields, Andra Day, Patti Austin, Mike Farris, JD Souther, Anderson East, the Dynamites, and the Nashville Symphony.

 As a Nashville session player, Evan Cobb can be heard on dozens of recordings, ranging from funk to country to Bollywood and everything in between.
 Adept at all the horns in the saxophone family, Cobb also has a great feel on the flute, oboe, and clarinet.
 As a composer and arranger, he brings a depth of language and true understanding of the creative process to every project.